ustc-yaojinchen/DRL-for-PTP/README.md

 ## Pre-train(MID)

 ### Step 1: Prepare Data for MID
 The preprocessed data splits for the ETH/UCY and SDD are in ```raw_data```.
-Like MID, We preprocess the data and generate .pkl files for training.
+Like MID, we preprocess the data and generate .pkl files for training.

-To do so run

 ```
 python process_data_mid.py